sourcegraph/about/handbook/engineering/deployments.md

 ### Infrastructure

 The cloud resources (including clusters, DNS configuration, etc.) on which are deployments run should be configured in the [infrastructure repository](https://github.com/sourcegraph/infrastructure), even though Kubernetes deployments are managed by various `deploy-sourcegraph-*` repositories.
+For information about how our infrastructure is organized, refer to [Environments](./environments.md).

 ## sourcegraph.com